-Last week I shared a post about my wedding to mark our fourth anniversary.
-While it absolutely, 100% was the best day of my life, I wanted to create a separate post on what happened post-wedding, as I feel this isn’t really something that’s talked about all that much.
+While my wedding was absolutely, 100% was the best day of my life, I feel it’s important to shed some light on how you can end up feeling after the wedding, just where it’s something that’s hardly ever talked about.
 After my wedding, I’ll freely admit that I was not okay.
 With one in ten women reporting depression in the first year of marriage, post wedding blues is actually pretty common – so why don’t we talk about it enough?

 What Causes Post-Wedding Depression?